 Sweet Potato Bisque

-- 4 cups sweet potato puree
+- 2 large sweet potatoes (makes about 4 cups sweet potato puree)

 - 1 tablespoon extra virgin olive oil

 - 1 1/4 cups white onion , finely diced

 - 1.5 teaspoons thyme , fresh (if using dried, use 3/4 teaspoon)

 - 1 cup milk (dairy or unsweetened non-dairy both OK)

 Bake the Sweet Potatoes + Make the Puree